awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sns-topic.md

 The `AWS::SNS::Topic` resource creates a topic to which notifications can be published\.

 **Note**
-One user can create a maximum of 100,000 topics\.
+One account can create a maximum of 100,000 standard topics and 1,000 FIFO topics\.
+For more information, see [Amazon Simple Notification Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/sns.html) in the *AWS General Reference*\.

 ## Syntax<a name="aws-properties-sns-topic-syntax"></a>